Inventrom/boltiot-arduino-helper/README.md

 ```
 To learn more about the SerialRead API call click [here](https://docs.boltiot.com/docs/read-incoming-serial-data) and SerialWrite API call click [here](https://docs.boltiot.com/docs/send-serial-data-output).

-To learn more about this function read the example given in File>Examples>BoltIoT-Arduino-Helper>CommandHandler in your Arduino IDE.
+To learn more about this function read the example given in File>Examples>boltiot>CommandHandler in your Arduino IDE.

 Please Note: To have the functions called when the corresponding command is received from the Bolt, you need to call the handleCommand function in the loop function at the least once every second.